Armadillidium Espanyoli Marbleized Armadillidium Espanyoli Marbleized

 Cubaris Sp Blue Pigeon is a less common Cubaris species in the hobby and perhaps even underrated compared to it's fancy cousins like the rubber ducky and so on.
 They come in various shades of gray to deep blue.
 Mancae and juveniles tend to be beige in color taking on their full color closer to adulthood.
 They are fairly hardy for a cubaris and quite prolific breeders once established.
 They make excellent bioactive janitors breaking down waste quickly and efficiently.
 A 6 quart gasket sealed storage bin or small glass aquarium is sufficient for a small starter culture.
 Standard or bioactive enclosures can be enhanced with natural botanical items to simulate the isopods habitat in the wild.
 This helps them feel secure which in turn promotes their natural processes like eating and breeding.
 Average room temperature will suit them just fine but keep in mind they are native to tropical to sub tropical areas so so do not let it get too cool.
 A good temperature range is 72-80F leaning more towards the warmer end if possible.
 Blue Pigeon isopods do not need a pronounced moisture gradient like most other isopods but are also more forgiving if conditions go just a little bit astray for a short time period.
 A small moisture gradient is fine, but a consistent lightly damp (not wet) enclosure is ideal.
 They will not fare well if allowed to get any level of dry.
 A 75% humidity level without large deviations will yield a fast growing culture within a time frame of 3-4 months.
 A few pieces of cork bark strategically placed over different parts of the enclosure will help retain the humidity levels and reduce the frequency of watering needed to maintain a proper moisture gradient.
 Isopods are detritivores.
 Their primary diet in nature is leaf litter and decayed wood.
 Both of these should always be available in abundance.
 They will also happily consume any other decomposing organic plant or animal matter they come across.
 As such it is vital to supplement your isopods with other food sources on a semi regular basis.
 Blue Pigeons enjoy food options like squash, carrots, cucumbers and other veggies along with commercial isopod powdered food.
 They also tend to be protein hungry so offer them things like freeze dried minnows, shrimp, fish pellets, dried insects and other protein based food sources.
 Be sure to feed these on the drier side as they can spoil quickly in humid environments and attract unwanted pests.
 As with most any other Cubaris isopod, it's recommended to have some limestone in their enclosure.
 This mimics their natural cave environments and they do seem to enjoy it.
 This can be in the form of crushed pellets they can nibble or small light weight stones they can crawl on and hide under.
 In our experience either will work, but our pods seem to enjoy Texas holy rock.
 If you have a semi tropical, to tropical enclosure and are in need of a bioactive clean up crew suited for these conditions, the Blue Pigeon is a highly ideal candidate for your needs.
 Simply give them consistent temperatures and the humidity they need and they will produce and work so long as these parameters are kept in check.
 Their multiple shades or blue and gray are a nice touch and they are not extremely sensitive like many other cubaris types.
 Quick Facts Origin: Various parts of Thailand and Vietnam Classification: Armadillidiidae > Cubaris > Cubaris Sp. > Blue Pigeon Average Size: 3/4" inch Activity level: Primarily nocturnal.
 Some day activity in larger cultures is normal.
 Care Level: Intermediate

 Cubaris Sp.
-Orange Freezy Cubaris Sp.
-Orange Freezy
+Cappuccino Cubaris Sp.
+Cappuccino

-The Orange Freezy Isopod is possibly one of the most strikingly bright and vibrant isopods in the hobby today.
-It rich vibrant orange hues make it stand out in any enclosure.
-Though considered an advanced species, most anyone with modest or more isopod experience can keep this exceptional specimen without too much extra fuss far as care goes.
-If you have little to no experience with isopods, we strongly urge you to not buy these until you have a firm foundation with isopod husbandry.
-Most Cubaris species with a few exceptions are highly sensitive and need strict consistent environmental parameters to keep them alive and healthy.
+The Cappuccino isopod has a timeless appeal with it's smooth creamy off white and accents surrounding various shades of light and dark brown.
+They instantly conjure up thoughts of warm coffee drinks making it easy to see how they got their trade name.
+They typically rank quite high on anyone's want list who is enchanted by the world of isopods being on par with similar species like it's cousin the Rubber Ducky.
+If you have little to no experience with isopods, we strongly urge you to not buy these until you have some experience and a firm foundation with isopod husbandry.
+Most Cubaris species with a few exceptions are considered an advanced far as needs go to keep them alive and healthy.
+While they do not require intense daily care, they do have specific environmental needs that must be consistently maintained without large swings.
 A sharp change in temperature and/or humidity alone can end all of them in a short period of time.
-Keep in mind "pretty" often comes with extra commitment!
 First, a large reality check for anyone who needs it.
-Like many other Cubaris, Orange Freezys tend to be shy and reclusive.
+Like many other Cubaris, Cappuccinos are shy and reclusive.
 Unless you are up for a little while after the lights go out, you likely will not see these isopods out and about during the day very much.
 A random here and there sighting during the day is not uncommon and you will in fact see more with higher numbers in a given space, but this species is primarily nocturnal.
 They also do not enjoy being disturbed and will quickly scurry to hide if exposed.
 Constantly flipping over bark, leaves and other hiding spots to look at them will stress them out and can lead to much worse things happening.
 Our advice is to leave them alone as much as realistically possible outside of necessary husbandry and enclosure maintenance needs.
 The less they are disturbed, the faster they will settle in and get along with their natural life processes.
 A 6 quart gasket sealed storage bin or small glass aquarium with tight fitting lid is sufficient for a small starter culture of 10-15 individuals.
-Orange Freezy isopods are slow to reproduce compared to many other species typically taking at least a few months in ideal care conditions before young start appearing.
-Standard or bioactive enclosures can be enhanced with natural botanicals to simulate the isopods habitat in the wild.
+Cappuccino isopods are slow to reproduce compared to many other species typically taking at least a few months in ideal care conditions before young start appearing.
+So this size should last you a decent amount of time before a size upgrade is needed.
+Standard or bioactive enclosures can be enhanced with natural botanical items to simulate the isopods habitat in the wild.
 This helps them feel secure which in turn promotes their natural processes like eating and breeding.
-Orange Freezy isopods are a sub tropical to tropical species so they do prefer it on the warmer side.
+Cappuccino isopods are a sub tropical to tropical species so they do prefer it on the warmer side.
 High 70s to very low 80s F is their comfort zone.
 Small deviations in temperature are not detrimental, but do whatever you need based on your enclosure set up to avoid large swings in either direction.
-Orange Freezy does not need a defined moisture gradient like most other isopods.
+Cappuccinos do not need a defined moisture gradient like most other isopods.
 Their native environments are warmer temperatures and higher humidity most times of the year.
 The soil should be mostly moist but not soggy!
 A very small moisture gradient in our experience has worked well.
 Just ensure neither side gets anywhere remotely close to dry.
 Our breeder tank is best described as "moist side and slightly less moist side".
 A few pieces of cork bark strategically placed will help retain the humidity levels and reduce the frequency of watering needed to maintain a reasonably consistent humidity.
 Do also provide a deeper substrate as they tend to burrow sometimes.
 Depth should be a minimum 4-6 inches.
 Deeper substrates will also retain water longer so this goes hand in hand with humidity needs.
 Isopods are detritivores.
-Their primary diet in nature is dried leaf litter and rotting decayed wood.
+Their primary diet in nature is leaf litter and decayed wood.
 Both of these should always be available in abundance.
 They will also happily consume any other decomposing organic plant or animal matter they come across.
 As such it is vital to supplement your isopods with other food sources on a semi regular basis.
-They enjoy food options like squash, radishes, carrots and other veggies along with commercial isopod powdered food like Repashy Morning Wood.
+They enjoy food options like squash, radishes, carrots and other veggies along with commercial isopod powdered food like Repashy.
 They also need some occasional protein in their diets which can be things like freeze dried minnows, shrimp, fish pellets, dried insects and other protein based food sources.
 Be sure to feed these on the drier side as they can spoil quickly in humid environments and attract unwanted pests.
-Sharing the common theme of most other Cubaris isopods are noted to be fond of limestone, mirroring the caves and rocky areas they naturally occur.
+Sharing the common theme of most other Cubaris, Cappuccinos are noted to be fond of limestone, mirroring the caves and rocky areas they naturally occur.
 This holds true for our breeding colony as they quickly devour calcium sources like cuttle bone when offered.
-Texas Holy Rock (in small chunks) is a favorite as well.
-Orange Freezy does require a higher level of care and upkeep than your standard run of the mill types.
-But if you can meet these needs and most importantly keep them consistent, these outstanding isopods will not only survive but will multiply and flourish in due time.
+Texas Holy Rock (in small chunks) is reported to be a favorite as well.
+Cappuccinos do require a higher level of care and upkeep than your standard run of the mill types.
+But if you can meet these needs and most importantly keep them consistent, your Cappuccinos will not only survive but will multiply and flourish in due time.
 Quick Facts Origin: Various parts of Thailand and Vietnam Classification: Armadillidiidae > Cubaris > Cubaris Sp.
 Average Size: 3/4" inch Activity level: Primarily nocturnal and active at night Care Level: Advanced

 Quick easy viewing and selection